tiayyba/CYT180_Lab5/Hadoop_HBase.md

 Select: **Cloudera QuickStart VM for VirtualBox**

+> **⚠️ Registration Required:** Before the download starts, you will be prompted to register or sign in with a Cloudera account.
+Complete all required fields to proceed.

-The file will be in `.zip` or `.ova` format and is several GB in size.
-Use a stable internet connection.
+The file is approximately **5 GB** as a `.zip` archive — use a stable internet connection.

-- If downloaded as `.zip`, extract it to obtain the `.ova` file before proceeding.
+After downloading:
+- Extract the `.zip` file using **[7-Zip](https://www.7-zip.org/)** (recommended).
+The built-in extractor on Windows often fails with files this large.
+- After extraction, you will find a folder containing an **`.ovf` file** — this is what you will use in the next step.

 ---